FAQs

 - What are the differences between the MCS and Easy PV self-consumption calculations?

-- Structural task
+- Structural and schematic tasks

 - Why won't the structural calculations work for my project?